This Popcorn Hack Will Save You Money While Making a Delicious Zero-Waste Snack

 As Kellogg mentions in the video, buying popcorn kernels is significantly less expensive than buying prepared popcorn.
 Seven cups of popcorn kernels costs around $5 at most grocers and makes over 84 cups of popcorn, coming in at about $0.06 per serving.
 This is compared to a 10-bag box of popcorn, about 20 cups in total, that costs $14, which is roughly $0.70– over 10 times the cost of popcorn kernels.

 I added ¼ cup of popcorn to a standard container, sealed the lid and popped.
-Microwaves can vary, and mine took two cycles of “popcorn” mode for all of the kernels to be popped.
-Afterwards, I drizzled with olive oil, sprinkled with salt and tossed with nutritional yeast for a vegan-friendly “cheesy” popcorn snack.
-We have several other popcorn combination suggestions, from Everything Bagel Popcorn to Confetti Birthday Popcorn, so you can get creative with this versatile snack.
+Microwaves can vary, and mine took two cycles of "popcorn" mode for all of the kernels to be popped.
+Afterwards, I drizzled with olive oil, sprinkled with salt and tossed with nutritional yeast for a vegan-friendly "cheesy" popcorn snack.
+We have several other popcorn combination suggestions, including Everything Bagel Popcorn, so you can get creative with this versatile snack.

 Popcorn is low in calories, high in fiber and can be ready in just minutes.
 Ditch the added sodium and calories that come with store bought popcorn and instead use this hack to make delicious, waste-free popcorn flavored exactly how you want.
 Not to mention, it'll save you money too.
 For more inspiration, check out our other healthy popcorn recipes.